 - Safety concerns – residential areas often comprise of narrow streets, often with children playing outside or walking to school.
 Some fear rat running compromises the safety of such areas, making an incident more likely.

 So, four solid arguments as to why rat running should be regulated in some way – so why hasn’t it been?
 Well, for starters it would be incredibly difficult to enforce with authorities hard-pressed to deal with every incident.
-Not only that, but there’s a fine line between deliberate rat running and genuinely trying to make your journey a little bit shorter, which could result in less pollution while freeing up space on the road.

 Is Rat Running Becoming More Common?